Arctic blast overspreads the Midwest and Great Lakes after monster blizzard slams millions

 WHAT YOU SHOULD KNOW ABOUT BLOWING, DRIFTING SNOW

-Behind the system, colder air will settle in, meaning any snow that falls will likely remain on the ground for at least several days.
+Behind the system, colder air settles in, meaning the vast majority of snow that falls will likely remain on the ground for at least several days.

 WHAT IS THE POLAR VORTEX?

-Cold air surges back into the Plains and Midwest starting Monday, sending afternoon highs of 15 to 25 degrees below average from the Canadian border all the way to the Texas–Mexico border.
+Cold air surges back into the Plains and Midwest, sending afternoon highs of 15 to 25 degrees below average from the Canadian border all the way to the Texas–Mexico border.

 Highs will struggle to reach the teens and 20s in the Midwest, with 40s and 50s across the Mid-South.